uivlis/conditional-tokens/source/pm-trading-ui.md

 ## Configuration

-The *pm-trading-ui* uses a **runtime configuration** so that we have the ability to deploy changes to configuration at runtime.
+The *pm-trading-ui* uses a **runtime configuration** so that we have the ability to deploy changes to the configuration at runtime.
 It works by having a default *fallback* configuration, and multiple different environments and configuration files.

 Let's look at a practical example, let's say we want to setup an automated "staging" or pre-production environment.
 For this example I'll use our mainnet configuration example: